|

 career in the shadows of Jack Nicklaus, Tom Watson, Lee Trevino

 and others.
+"He won

 a U.S. Open and two PGAs but never got his due," two-time PGA